 The Lorenz system includes three ordinary differential equations:

 dx/dt = sigma ( y - x ) dy/dt = x ( rho - z ) - y dz/dt = xy - beta zwhere the parameters beta, rho and sigma are usually assumed to be positive.
 The classic case uses the parameter values

 beta = 8 / 3 rho = 28 sigma - 10

 The initial conditions for this system are not often specified; rather, investigators simply note that the trajectories associated with two very close starting points will eventually separate.
 However, simply to get started, we can suggest the following starting values at t=0:

 x = 8 y = 1 z = 1

-LORENZ_ODE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+lorenz_ode is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and an Octave version and a Python version.

-SPRING_ODE2, a C++ program which shows how gnuplot graphics can be used to illustrate a solution of the ordinary differential equation (ODE) that describes the motion of a weight attached to a spring.
+spring_ode, a C++ code which shows how gnuplot graphics can be used to illustrate a solution of the ordinary differential equation (ODE) that describes the motion of a weight attached to a spring.

 stiff_ode, a C++ code which considers an ordinary differential equation (ODE) which is an example of a stiff ODE.